With this organization, we:

 Twice a year, we print everyone a sales chart, balance sheet, and income statement.
 We go over the financial statements, line by line.
 Whether there is profit to share, or not, and why, is revealed.

 We look for ways to build better furniture in less time, and how can we better serve those who trust us.
+The enthusiasm of patrons make us feel good about working.

 We replaced our serviceable, vintage, and revered Powermatic table saw with a new Saw Stop machine.
 This saw has the near magical ability to stop the spinning blade when it touches flesh.